 Therapeutic treatment of back pain should be centered around physical exercise, as well as physical and aquatic therapy.
 Treatment can be supplemented with other options such as over-the-counter or adjuvant pain medications, meditation and relaxation, acupuncture, cognitive & behavioral therapies, as well as pain interventions.

 Here are a few examples of interventional pain treatments:

-- Epidural Steroid Injections (ESI) treats herniated discs, lower back radiculopathy (compressed nerves), lower back spinal stenosis and post laminectomy syndrome.
+- Epidural Steroid Injection (ESI) treats herniated discs, lower back radiculopathy (compressed nerves), lower back spinal stenosis.
 Steroid injections may be repeated as needed in conjunction with physical therapy and medications.

 - Lower back or cervical facet blocks and radiofrequency ablation (RFA) treat arthritis of the facet joints when dealing with low back pain and neck pain.

 - Sacroiliac Joint injection: for buttock pain related to sacroiliac joint dysfunction

 - Spinal cord stimulation manages failed back syndrome, complex regional pain syndrome (CRPS) and other neuropathic conditions.
 This is used when conservative medical management and other interventions fail.

 - Kyphoplasty treats vertebral compression fractures, which are common with osteoporotic patients who have taken a fall.
 The goal of kyphoplasty is to restore vertebral height and provide immediate improvement of the pain to help restore mobility and function.

 - Botox injections can treat migraine headaches, cervical dystonia and muscle spasms.